Tyrrrz/Hallstatt/Readme.md

 ### Parametrized tests

 One of the main benefits of defining tests dynamically is the ability to compose them easily, as you would with normal functions.
-As an example, here's how you define a so-called parametrized test in Hallstatt:
+As an example, here's how you define a so-called parametrized test in **Hallstatt**:

 ```csharp
 using Hallstatt;